 An introduction to qualitative methods in anthropological research, including case studies, participant observation, and interviews.
 Students will apply these methods in their own study of a social scene.
-Successful completion of this course satisfies the Cultures and Peoples requirement for graduation.

 Prerequisite: ANTH 201 with a minimum grade of D or ANTH 305 with a minimum grade of D or ANTH 311 with a minimum grade of D or ANTH 312 with a minimum grade of D or ANTH 313 with a minimum grade of D or SOC 101 with a minimum grade of D.